eclipse-archived/ceylon-lang.org/documentation/tour/index.md

 # Tour of Ceylon

 This tour covers the main features of the Ceylon language.
-Note that every language feature described here has been implemented at this time.
+Note that not every language feature described here has been implemented at this time.

 ## Before you start